-Life outside of studies
+Life outside the studies

-Information about housing, financing, insurances and scholarships
+Information about housing, economy, insurance and scholarships

 Under Student service you can find everything you might need help with concerning your studies, such as study administration (application, admission and registration of courses etc.), getting back your examination papers, support and guidance, campus information, computer services, library information, rules, regulations and student rights.

 Plagiarism and cheating